deislabs/glass/docs/building-a-ping-engine.md

 The function is rather simple -- it takes a string as argument, and returns another string.
-Whenever triggered, the execution engine will search for this function in the WASI components provided, execute it using the event data from the trigger, then return the result.
+Whenever triggered, the execution engine will search for this function in the components provided, execute it using the event data from the trigger, then return the result.
 In the next sections, we will create a timer-based trigger, write the engine implementation using the Glass toolkit, then build an application targeting this service using C.